-LOCAL AMENDMENTS: The City Council expressly finds that the following modifications and changes to the 2019 California Energy Code are reasonably necessary because of the local geological, climatic, topographical, and/or environmental conditions, and that the local conditions detailed in Section 1 above apply to the following modifications and changes to the 2019 California Energy Code, as follows:
+The City Council expressly finds that the following modifications and changes to the 2022 California Green Buildings Standards Code are reasonably necessary because of the local geological, climatic, topographical, and/or environmental conditions, and that the local conditions detailed in Section 2 above apply to the following modifications and changes to the 2022 California Green Buildings Standard Code, as follows:

-No. Code Section(s) Justification Local

-Amendment Summary from Section 1 Conditions

-1. 100.0 (SCOPE) Requiring all newly Subsections (a) Climatic,

-constructed buildings to through (d) seismic/geologic,

-be "Al-Electric Building[s]"; topographic, and

-establishing certain limited geographic

-exceptions to this

-requirement, in addition to

-establishing a prewiring

-requirement for those

-projects excepted;

-providing for discretion of

-the Building Official to approve alternative

-materials, design and

-methods of construction or

-equipment per California

-Building Code section

-104.

-2. SECTION 100.1 Adding definition of "All- Subsections (a) Climatic,

-(DEFINTIIONS Electric Building" to through (d) seismic/geologic,

-AND RULES OF facilitate the foregoing all- topographic, and

-CONTRUCTION) electric requirement for geographic

-new construction
+No. Code Section(s) Amendment Summary Justification from Section 1 Local Conditions 1.
+4.106.5 All-electric buildings.
+Requiring all newly constructed buildings to be "All-Electric Building[s]"; establishing certain limited exceptions to this requirement, in addition to establishing a prewiring requirement for those projects Subsections (a) through (d) Climatic, seismic/geologic, topographic, and geographic excepted; providing for discretion of the Building Official to approve alternative materials, design and methods of construction or equipment per California Building Code section 104.
+2. SECTION 4.106 (SITE DEVELOPMENT) Adding definition of "All- Electric Building" to facilitate the foregoing all-electric requirement for new construction Subsections (a) through (d) Climatic, seismic/geologic, topographic, and geographic

-1 https://onesanfrancisco.org/sites/default/files/inline-files/Lifelines%20Restoration%20Performance%20Report%20Final-03-02-21.pdf Exhibit 1
+1 https://onesanfrancisco.org/sites/default/files/inlinefiles/Lifelines%20Restoration%20Performance%20Report%20Final-03-02-21.pdf